Fs00/Win10BloatRemover/README.md

 ﻿# Windows 10 Bloat Remover and Tweaker
-This configurable tool offers a simple CLI to debloat and apply some tweaks to your Windows 10 installation.
+This configurable tool offers a simple CLI to aggressively debloat and apply some tweaks to your Windows 10 installation.
 Here's a comprehensive feature list:

+* **Make system apps removable** by editing a system database.
+Thanks to this, apps like Edge, Connect and others can be deleted using normal PowerShell methods.
+Take note that after this modification you might not receive any more Windows major updates via Windows Update.
-* **UWP apps removal**: Uninstalls the specified list of apps from all users and deletes their corresponding provisioned packages (if present), so that apps aren't reinstalled for new users or after feature updates.
+* **UWP apps removal:** Uninstalls the apps specified in configuration file for all users and optionally deletes their corresponding provisioned packages (if present), so that apps aren't reinstalled for new users or after feature updates.
 Take note that you can't configure the program to remove single UWP packages but only groups of them, to make user configuration less tricky and because some apps are made of multiple packages (e.g. Xbox) which depend on each other.
 Groups are defined as follows:
+    * ***Edge*** (you need to make system apps removable to uninstall it - can also be removed using install-wim-tweak)
     * *Bing*: Weather and News
     * *Mobile*: YourPhone, Mobile plans and Connect app
     * *Xbox*: Xbox app, Game Overlay and related services
     * *OfficeHub*: My Office